 With decades experience supporting the most mission-critical deployments of HP-UX anywhere in the world, Beechglen has maintained an unmatched reputation of reliability and trust in complex/critical ServiceGuard environments.

-What is MC/ServiceGuard? and what service is provided on this software?
+What is MC/ServiceGuard? and what service is provided on this OS Environment?

 MC/ServiceGuard Support indicates proactive and reactive support will be provided on both the HP-UX OS environment and layered software products being utilized in a completely redundant, mission-critical environment in which the enterprise utilizes their HP9000 and Integrity servers.

 With HP Serviceguard, multiple server nodes and/or server partitions are organized into redundant enterprise clusters that deliver highly available application services to network attached clients.
-Serviceguard monitors the health of each node and rapidly responds to failures in a way that minimizes or eliminates application downtime.
 The HP-UX operating system is integrated between the Processor Dependent Code (PDC) and the Serviceguard Clustering Environment which provides reliable redundancy and fail-over to these mission critical servers.
 The PDC is far more than BIOS and its integration with HP-UX provides high-end server performance that could not be achieved in an OS alone.

-In a 100% MC/ServiceGuard redundant environment, system failures are more complex than standalone HP-UX servers.
-Additional realms of problems occur based on layered products, clustering dependencies of multiple servers, and disaster recovery fail-over.
-These dependencies also exist at the patch level, ensuring those patching dependencies are interoperable when applied to a single server and its failover cluster.
+Why is this Critical: In a 100% MC/ServiceGuard redundant environment, system failures are more complex than standalone HP-UX servers.
+Additional realms of problems occur based on layered products, clustering dependencies of multiple servers/server nodes, and disaster recovery fail-over.
+These dependencies also exist at the patch level, ensuring patching dependencies are interoperable when applied to a single server and its failover cluster.

-With high-end corporate-critical database servers that measure application downtime in mere minutes per year, unique specialized support expertise is required to see through server-level changes to fail-over dependent systems and subsystems.
+With high-end corporate-critical database servers that measure application downtime in mere minutes per year, unique specialized support expertise is required to see through server-level failures & changes to fail-over dependent systems and subsystems.
 Each server instance and server cluster is a unique accumulation of an OS base release and thousands of patches.
-Each support instance, hw/sw failure, or change requires careful attention and tools for patch dependency analysis for each server, each subsystem, all hardware components and all applications.
+Each support instance, both hw & sw failure, or change requires careful attention and tools for patch dependency analysis for each server, each subsystem, all hardware components and all applications.